 Hyperopia is a type of refractive error.
 This means the problem is caused by the

-way the eye bends, or refracts, light
+way the eye bends, or refracts,

-focuses the image behind the retina instead of directly on it.
+the lens focuses the image behind the retina instead of directly on it.

 Hyperopia can happen if the eyeball is too short or if the cornea has too little

 curve to it.
 Doctors believe these conditions may be related to a person's genes.

 Hyperopia can cause squinting, eyestrain, headaches, and crossed eyes, and it can

 make driving or operating machinery more dangerous.
 Mild hyperopia is normal for infants

 and children, but it also can affect adults.
 In fact, most adults develop a form of

 Hyperopia usually can't be detected during common vision screenings.
 Most cases